Multiscale Simulations of Complex Systems by Learning their Effective Dynamics: Comparison Measures

-In order to quantify the difference of the distributions of two random multivariate random variables $Z_1$ and $Z_2$, we employ in addition to the WD, the L1-Norm histogram distance (L1-NHD).
+In order to quantify the difference of the distributions of two random multivariate random variables $Z_1$ and $Z_2$, we employ in addition to the WD, the L1-Norm histogram distance.
 We measure this metric based on the L1 norm of the difference between the normalized histograms of the random variables computed on the same grid.
-An illustration of the L1-histogram distance is given in Figure \Cref{fig:metrics:histogram_figure}.
 The number of bins for the computation of the histograms, is selected according to Rice rule, given by $ N_{bins} = \ceil[\big]{\, 2 \sqrt[3]{n} \,}$ where $n$ is the number of observations in the sample $z$.
-The WD and the L1-NHD are used to measure the difference between the distribution of the state in the Advection-Diffusion in 1-D and 3-D (over a single run).
-Moreover, they are used to measure the difference between the distributions of the mean and variance of the state over multiple runs.
+The WD and the L1-NHD are used to measure the difference between the spatial particle distributions in the Advection-Diffusion model.